dess-mannheim/european_parliament_simulation/README.md

 ```

 The dataset files located in the `/data` directory are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+### How to Cite
+If you use our data or code in your research, please cite our paper:

+Kreutner, Maximilian, Marlene Lutz, and Markus Strohmaier.
+"Persona-driven Simulation of Voting Behavior in the European Parliament with Large Language Models." arXiv preprint arXiv:2506.11798 (2025).